GeoscienceAustralia/dea-knowledge-hub/reference/collection_3_naming.rst

 principle forms:

 - Analysis Ready Data (ARD) or surface reflectance.
-This can use the World Reference System (WRS-2) for spacial reference if sourced from Landsat or the Military Grid Reference System (MGRS) if sourced from Sentinel-2.
+This can use the World Reference System (WRS-2) if sourced from Landsat or the Military Grid Reference System (MGRS) if sourced from Sentinel-2 for its spatial reference.
 - Derivative (of ARD) data that has a one to one corresponence of pixels and datasets to its parent ARD.
 This can use WRS-2 if sourced from Landsat or MGRS if sourced from Sentinel-2 for its spatial reference.
 - Derivative summary data, that is a summary of a time period (monthly, seasonal, calendar year, financial year, all of available time).
-These will use the Collection 3 grid specification
+These will use the Collection 3 grid specification for its spatial reference.

 |ard_ls_image|